6 8 In Lowest Terms

 Q: What if I don't find the greatest common divisor immediately?

 A: It's okay to simplify in stages.
-If you find a common factor, divide by it, and then check if the resulting fraction can be simplified further.
+Day to day, if you find a common factor, divide by it, and then check if the resulting fraction can be simplified further.
 Eventually, you'll reach the lowest terms.

 Q: Is there a quick way to simplify fractions mentally?